 Now we know what Antifa is.

-We're gonna say it's self-defense, but it's really offensive, uh, that they're gonna be involved in.
+We're going to say it's self-defense, but it's really offensive that they're going to be involved in.

-Uh that a series now uh the I guess it's now the third or fourth part of the series.
+That a series now, I guess it's now the third or fourth part of the series.

 It's hard to keep up.

-Uh James O'Keefe and Project Veritas, he's the founder of Project Veritas, their undercover work infiltrating the group Antifa, uh Stealth Underground, extremely paranoid.
+James O'Keefe and Project Veritas, he's the founder of Project Veritas.

 James O'Keefe is back with us.

-Uh why don't you just sum up uh because we'll show this new video uh tonight, but you know, explain the whole thing here.
+Why don't you just sum up, because we'll show this new video tonight, but explain the whole thing here.

-Sean, um so basically we released the uh last installment yesterday.
+So basically, we released the last installment yesterday.

-Uh this is a direct quote, quote, we actually did get a grant from Soros.
+This is a direct quote, quote, we actually did get a grant from Soros, George Soros.

-They also say that they have been working with and meeting with a man named Tom Steyr, who's a billionaire from California, and they claim that Steyr does not want to be uh quote directly connected.
+They also say that they've been working with and meeting with a man named Tom Steyer, who's a billionaire from California.

 So we have done now four videos.

-And this last installment, it actually shows in their own words uh hidden camera videos of the meeting with potential funders talking about who is funding them.
+And this last installment, it actually shows in their own words hidden camera videos of them meeting with potential funders, talking about who is funding them.

-And all of this, Sean proves this is not just uh a bunch of kids in the street.
+And all of this, Sean, proves this is not just a bunch of kids in the street.

-This is a organized group of people uh that are doing things ahead of time.
+This is an organized group of people that are doing things ahead of time.

 Well, you know, I don't know exactly who all the anarchists are.

-I don't know if anybody really knows, but you know, I never thought we'd be seeing what we're seeing in the streets of our big cities, although they've been running to the ground for decades now by democratic governors and democratic mayors and been totally ineffective.
+I don't know if anybody really knows, but, you know, I never thought we'd be seeing what we're seeing in the streets of our big cities, although they've been run into the ground for decades now by Democratic governors and Democratic mayors and been totally ineffective.

-They actually let them have it, and they're doing nothing to, you know, protect the people that live in there.
+They actually let them have it, and they're doing nothing to protect the people that live in there.

-There are many homes in there, uh, or protect the police precinct.
+There are many homes in there or protect the police precinct.

 They're doing nothing.